 As mentioned above, online email providers fit into the SaaS category.
 Other well-known SaaS companies include Salesforce, Slack, MailChimp, and Dropbox.

 Cloudflare offers a number of products and features for helping businesses in their cloud migration process.
-For businesses deploying SaaS applications, Cloudflare Access secures, authenticates, and monitors user access to any domain, application, or path protected by Cloudflare.
-The Cloudflare Web Application Firewall (WAF) also helps block malicious traffic targeting cloud assets, in addition to allowing customers to write their own firewall rules.
+For businesses deploying SaaS applications, Cloudflare Zero Trust secures, authenticates, and monitors user access to any domain, application, or path protected by Cloudflare.

 On the other side of things, Cloudflare technology helps SaaS providers: